-The bill amends existing laws regarding the management of unclaimed property in South Dakota, specifically focusing on the deposit of net receipts into the general fund.
-It establishes a "general fund contribution limit," which caps the amount that can be deposited into the general fund based on operational expenses for the Unclaimed Property Division over several fiscal years, starting from 2026.
-The bill also creates a new "trust fund for unclaimed property" to hold any net receipts that exceed this limit, ensuring that these funds are used for the return of unclaimed property, payment of audit expenses, and further contributions to the general fund.
+This bill amends existing laws regarding the management of unclaimed property in South Dakota, specifically focusing on the handling of net receipts from unclaimed property.
+It establishes a "general fund contribution limit" that dictates the maximum amount of unclaimed property receipts that can be deposited into the general fund each fiscal year, with specific limits set for fiscal years 2026 through 2035.
+Additionally, it creates a new trust fund for unclaimed property, which will hold any net receipts that exceed the established contribution limit.
+The state treasurer is tasked with administering this fund, which is intended to cover the return of unclaimed property, audit expenses, and any excess amounts that can be distributed to the general fund.

 Statutes affected: Senate Appropriations Engrossed, 02/18/2025: 43-41B-24, 43-41B-24.1